informatics-lab/blog/_posts/2016-06-09-bright-outlook.md

 ## Working with Plymouth University

 Following the success of Design Storm last year we’ve been continuing to build links with Universities and Colleges.
-We’ve helped to mentor and inspire students, sharing our knowledge and showcasing creativity from across the office, as well as helping to inspire staff by showcasing the students creativity.
+We’ve helped to mentor and inspire students, sharing our knowledge and showcasing exciting projects from across the office, as well as helping to inspire staff by showcasing the students creativity.

 We’ve led talks at the V&A as part of Digital Design Weekend, hosted sessions at MozFest, been involved in portfolio feedback sessions and given talks at Universities.